-Basel III Capital Rules
+Basel III and United States Capital Rules

-The Company and the Banks are subject to the regulatory capital requirements established by the Board of Governors of the Federal Reserve System ("Federal Reserve") and the Office of the Comptroller of the Currency ("OCC") respectively (the "Basel III Capital Rules").
+The Company and the Bank are subject to regulatory capital requirements established by the Board of Governors of the Federal Reserve System ("Federal Reserve") and the Office of the Comptroller of the Currency ("OCC"), respectively ("Basel III Capital Rules").
 The Basel III Capital Rules implement certain capital requirements published by the Basel Committee on Banking Supervision ("Basel Committee"), along with certain provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 ("Dodd-Frank Act") and other capital provisions.

-As a bank holding company ("BHC") with total consolidated assets of at least \$250 billion but less than \$700 billion and not exceeding any of the applicable risk-based thresholds, the Company is a Category III institution.
+As a bank holding company ("BHC") with total consolidated assets of at least \$250 billion but less than \$700 billion and not exceeding any of the applicable risk-based thresholds, the Company is a Category III institution under the Basel III Capital Rules.

-The Banks, as subsidiaries of a Category III institution, are Category III banks.
-Moreover, the Banks, as insured depository institutions, are subject to prompt corrective action ("PCA") capital regulations.
+The Bank, as a subsidiary of a Category III institution, is a Category III bank.
+Moreover, the Bank, as an insured depository institution, is subject to prompt corrective action ("PCA") capital regulations.

 The Basel III Capital Rules include requirements for quarterly public disclosures of qualitative and quantitative information regarding capital, capital adequacy and risk.
 These disclosures fall under the third Pillar of the Basel III capital framework (the "Pillar 3 Disclosures"), and are intended to allow market participants to assess key information about a bank's risk profile and its associated level of capital.
-For additional information about the capital adequacy guidelines we are subject to, see "Part I-Item 2.
+For additional information about the capital adequacy guidelines we are subject to, see "Part I-Item 1.
 Business-Supervision and Regulation" and "Part II-Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A")-Capital Management" in our Annual Report on Form 10-K for the year ended December 31, 2021 (the "2021 Form 10-K") and "Part I-Item 2.
-MD&A-Capital Management" and "MD&A-Supervision and Regulation" in our quarterly report on Form 10-Q for Quarterly Period ended June 30, 2022 (the "Q2 2022 Form 10-Q").
+Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A")-Capital Management" in our Annual Report on Form 10-K for the year ended December 31, 2022 (the "2022 Form 10-K").

 Under the Basel III Capital Rules, we must maintain a minimum common equity Tier 1 ("CET1") capital ratio of 4.5%, a Tier 1 capital ratio of 6.0% and a total capital ratio of 8.0%, in each case in relation to risk-weighted assets.
 In addition, we must maintain a minimum leverage ratio of 4.0% and a minimum supplementary leverage ratio of 3.0%.
-We are also subject to the capital conservation buffer and countercyclical capital buffer requirements as described below.
+We are also subject to the capital conservation buffer requirement and countercyclical capital buffer requirement as described below.
+Our capital and leverage ratios are calculated based on the Basel III standardized approach framework.

-As a Category III institution, we are not subject to the Basel III Advanced Approaches framework and certain associated capital requirements, and we have elected to exclude certain elements of accumulated other comprehensive income ("AOCI") from our regulatory capital as permitted for a Category III institution.
+We have elected to exclude certain elements of accumulated other comprehensive income ("AOCI") from our regulatory capital as permitted for a Category III institution.